 The detergents can suppress the activity of other contaminants such as SDS, phenol and other DNA extraction buffer traces.
 It neutralises the inhibitory effects of contaminants.

-However, excess concentration of the non-ionic detergents can inhibit the PCR reaction.
-1% to 2% of non-ionic detergents are sufficient and can be used in the PCR reaction buffer.
+However, the excess concentration of the non-ionic detergents can inhibit the PCR reaction.
+1% to 2% of non-ionic detergents are sufficient and can be used in the PCR reaction buffer

 It can also increase the efficiency of GC rich PCR reaction.
 However, it is less known for its role in PCR reaction buffer, still you can you use it 100mM in reaction buffer.